 13. Equity

 In the normal course of business, BOC distributes retained earnings back to BOC HO at the beginning of each year in the form of dividends.
-BOC also retains a small working capital balance (approximately $0.3 B as of December 31, 2015) to meet operating cash needs.
+BOC also retains a small working capital balance to meet operating cash needs.